xenanetworks/open-automation-ts-app-doc/docs/source/understanding/basics.rst

     From Test Configuration to Test Report

-A basic workflow, starting from creating a test configuration to downloading a test report, is illustrated in :numref:`basic-flow`.
+A basic use flow, starting from creating a test configuration to downloading a test report, is illustrated in :numref:`basic-flow`.
 To carry out a test, it's necessary to link a test configuration with the test resources.
 The test data, produced during the test execution and paired with a report configuration, will yield a test report.

 Separation Between Logical and Physical